trendscenter/gift/GroupICATv4.0c/icatb/toolbox/nbic/README.md

 - Further filtering might requires on the final list of biclusters based on the slection of input arguments
 - Be mindful to check the frequency of the biclusters across the permutations
+- If you want to run N-BIC in the Group ICA interface it may be done under source-based morphometry (SBM) by:
+	1. In MATLAB command window enter sbm
+	2. Click [Toolbox: NBIC]
+	3. Enter a parameter file (in dialog)
+	4. Enter a destination directory (in dialog)
+	5. Follow instructions in NBIC screen seen in Fig. 1, including adding both SBM loadings and import neuropsychological scores from csv file.
+	6. Report will display in accordance with Fig. 2.

 ### Screen Shots <a name="secScreen"></a>